Italian residence permits: How to get it quickly

 • You must have income sufficient enough to support yourself and any dependents

-Once you’ve secured your EU long term residence permit, you’re only five years away from securing your Italian citizenship!
+Once you’ve secured your permanent residence permit, you’re only five years away from securing your Italian citizenship!

 Do I need to obtain an Italian residence permit as an EU citizen?

 No, you do not.
-The only requirement for entering Italy as an EU citizen is having a valid European ID, regardless of the intended period of the stay.
+The only requirement for entering Italy as an EU citizen is having a valid European ID, regardless of how long you plan to stay.
 However, if you plan to stay longer than 3 months, you'll need to register your Italian address (iscrizione anagrafica).
-If you move you'll need to inform the authorities of your new address within 20 days of moving.
+If you move, you'll need to inform the authorities of your new address within 20 days of moving.

 Registering your Italian address

-If you plan to stay in Italy for more than 3 months you'll have to register your address.
-Once you arrive, you've 8 days register your Italian address.
+Once you arrive in Italy, you've 8 days to register your Italian address.
 You can do this at the local police station (Questura).

 Process for registering your Italian address